PlintusB/PlintusB/README.md

 - 👋 Hi, I’m @PlintusB
 - 👀 I’m interested in Unity/C#
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Unity/C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - Discord: Aliaksei <PlintusB> Brujj#2065

 <!---
 PlintusB/PlintusB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.